lauralon/Tic-Tac-Toe-JQuery/README.md

 # Tic-Tac-Toe-JQuery
-Tic-Tac-Toe game written in Jquery
+Tic-Tac-Toe game written with Jquery

 Tic Tac Toe is a game where each player strives to play three of their own marks horizontally in a row, vertically